S2GlobalMosaic/UserManual/docs/source/pages/ProductGuide.rst

 the .json file on the "Product Explorer" window.
 There is no difference if the product is delivered in GeoTiff, Jpeg2000 or NetCDF format.

+A precondition for working with the mosaics is to install the S2GM SNAP reader plugin as described :ref:`here <install_plugin>`.

 .. .. todo::
    We should also explain how one can install the reader plugin necessary for the GeoTIFF and JP2 formats.